seananderson/glmm-course/19-group-brainstorm.md

 # Group brainstorm

-What is an example of a data set you have worked with, will work with, or are familiar with which could be modeled with mixed-effects models?
+What is an example of a data set you have worked with, will work with, or are familiar with which could be modeled with GLMs or mixed-effects models?

 Very briefly(!), what is the nature of the question and the structure of the data?